 Complementing Fr.
 Kauth’s teachings, Sacraments includes interviews, profiles, biographies on the saints, scriptural reenactments, and other compelling features to show the power of the sacraments.
 Filmed on location at some of the most beautiful churches in the country, this groundbreaking program will teach the faithful how vital the sacraments are and inspire intrigue in their profound mysteries.

-• Discovering the purpose, meaning, and symbolism behind the matter of the sacraments.
+• The purpose, meaning, and symbolism behind the matter of the sacraments

-• Understanding how Christ administers his sacraments through human hands and what our own role is in receiving them.
+• How Christ administers His sacraments through human hands and what our own role is in receiving them

 • An expert dissection of the instrumentality, effects, elements, character, and fruits of each sacrament